FUJIFILM INSTAX Square SQ6 Camera Review

 Cons

-- Film can get a little expensive
+- The film can get a little expensive

 - Massive focus issues